funtoken/funtoken.github.io/README.md

 - I LOVE YOU is Decentralised LOVE
 - Send LOVE to your loved ones.
 They can hold them or sell them, that's proof of love!
-- No ICO, no Pre-Sale, no crowdfunding
+- No ICO, no Pre-Sale, no Crowdfunding
 - Just 21 million with a single decimal fraction

 I LOVE YOU coin is product and currency at the same time